listguy/pre-course-2021-final-boilerplate/README.md

 - Clicking anywhere else on the page will undo selection. [javascript.info](https://javascript.info/event-delegation)

-- while items are loaded from or to JSONbin a "Loading..."/"Uploading..." text appears.
+- while items are loaded from or to JSONbin a spinning loading icon appears.

 - checkbox to every task for marking tasks as done without delete.